Kelly Talavou

-Kelly Simone Talavou (born October 4, 1984) is a former American football defensive tackle.
-He was originally signed by the Atlanta Falcons as an undrafted free agent in 2007, and has also been a member of the Seattle Seahawks and Baltimore Ravens.
+Kelly Simone Talavou (born October 4, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was signed by the Atlanta Falcons as an undrafted free agent in 2007, and was also a member of the Oakland Raiders, Seattle Seahawks and Baltimore Ravens.

-Talavou played his junior and senior season college football at Utah, where he transferred from the University of Idaho in 2004.
+Talavou played his junior and senior season college football for the Utah Utes, where he transferred from the University of Idaho in 2004.
 He lettered in his freshman and sophomore season with the Vandals.
 He spent his senior year in high school at Fountain Valley High School, where he was a two-way starter.